 Online Bill Pay

 Whether it’s your car insurance, monthly rent, or utility bills, you can use your Bluebird card to pay online.
-Bill pay is free and easy to schedule in the “Money Out” section of your account.
+Bill pay is free and easy to schedule in your account’s “Money Out” section.

-Bluebird stores the merchant information after you pay a bill for the first time, so you don’t have to re-enter again.
+Bluebird stores the merchant information after you pay a bill for the first time, so you don’t have to re-enter the same information.

-Plus, Bluebird offers a Bill Pay Guarantee.
-As long as you enter the payment at least six days ahead of the bill’s due date, Bluebird will cover any late fees if the funds get held up.
+Bluebird also offers a Bill Pay Guarantee.
+If you enter the payment at least six days before the bill’s due date, Bluebird will cover any late fees if the funds get held up, up to $50.

 Free ATM Access

-Out-of-network ATM withdrawals come with a $2.50 fee, plus whatever the ATM charges.
+Out-of-network ATM withdrawals have a $2.50 fee plus whatever the ATM charges.
 To find a free ATM near you, check out the MoneyPass ATM locator.

 Early Direct Deposit